Natex-corporation/insider-trading/README.md

 python3 scripts/auto_update.py --interval 300
 ```

-Use the `--interval` flag (seconds) to control how often the watcher checks for
+Key flags:

+- `--interval` — seconds between update checks (default: 300).
+- `--venv-path` — where to create the virtual environment (default: `.venv`).
+- `--app-script` — application entrypoint relative to the repo root (default: `main.py`).
-updates, and `--command` if you need to launch a different entry point than the
+- `--command` — override the launch command entirely if you prefer to manage the
-default `python3 main.py`.
+  process yourself.

 ## Automated deployment to an LXC container
 If you want the bot to auto-update and run inside an LXC container after every push to `main`, this repository includes a helper script.
 Run the following as `root` inside the container: